 - On an episode of Married... with Children in which Al claims to have been visited by aliens, daughter Kelly tells him, "And by the way, the Loch Ness Monster and Bigfoot wanted to know if you're still on for poker at Darth Vader's house tomorrow night."

-- In the first episode of ''Monster Quest, the suggestion that "Champ", or "The American Loch Ness Monster" could be a pleisiosaur is bandied about.
+- In the first episode of Monster Quest, the suggestion that "Champ", or "the American Loch Ness Monster" could be a plesiosaur is bandied about.
 In another episode, they were searching for "Ogopogo", and they found what they believed was a dead baby Ogopogo... and it turned out to be a decomposed salmon or trout fillet.

 - Nessie, of course, is the most famous of the lot.
 Interestingly, its fame is a fairly recent phenomenon, largely resulting from alleged sightings in the 1930s: before that, it was just another local legend like many, many, many others.
 Many of the "imitators" were already recorded in local folklore long before Nessie became famous.